 Expose Mattress to Sun Occasionally

-On a sunny day, strip your mattress and expose it to sunlight for several hours.
-A study by Kingston University shows that mites can’t survive in warm and dry conditions.
-Something as simple as bathing it in sunlight and airing it out can remove moisture from the sheets and mattress, reducing the dust mite population.
+Harnessing the power of sunlight can be a game-changer for maintaining a fresh and hygienic mattress.
+On a sunny day, consider stripping your mattress and exposing it to sunlight for several hours.
+Research from Kingston University suggests that mites struggle to survive in warm and dry conditions.
+The simple act of bathing your mattress in sunlight not only helps eliminate moisture from both the sheets and mattress but also contributes to reducing the dust mite population.

 Don’t Let Bedbugs In